krisarmstrong/seed/docs/wiki/DHCP-Testing.md

 **Expected Result**: Alert only for unknown server

-1. Configure LuminetIQ to know about ONE server:
+1. Configure The Seed to know about ONE server:
    ```yaml
    dhcp:
      rogue_detection: